 In subjects co-infected with hepatitis B or C virus receiving EDURANT, the incidence of hepatic enzyme elevation was higher than in subjects receiving EDURANT who were not co-infected.
 This observation was the same in the efavirenz arm.
 The pharmacokinetic exposure of rilpivirine in co-infected subjects was comparable to that in subjects without co-infection.

-Adverse reactions have been identified during post-marketing in patients receiving a rilpivirine containing regimen.
+Adverse reactions have been identified during postmarketing experience in patients receiving a rilpivirine containing regimen.
 Because these reactions are reported voluntarily from a population of unknown size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 Renal and Genitourinary Disorders: nephrotic syndrome

-Read the Edurant (rilpivirine) Side Effects Center for a complete guide to possible side effects »
+Read the Edurant (rilpivirine tablets) Side Effects Center for a complete guide to possible side effects